CassidyTruter/transaction-aggregator/README.md

 ## Notes to my examiner(s)
 Dear Examiner,

 I'll spare you an AI-written essay.
-I just one to point out a few things about my project.
+I just need to point out a few things about my project.

-Firstly, I've tried to make the project easy to run, so I pushed the .env files.
+Firstly, I've tried to make the project easy to run, so I pushed the .env files and the keystore.
 Please know that I would never do this in a real-world scenario!

 Secondly, I ran out of time to implement some important things that would be